-Further on towards the end of the world you’ll find the rather impressive remains of Castle Sinclair and Girnigoe.
-Like seriously, if you are a Game of Thrones fan you do NOT want to miss this!
-This is definitely the most awe-inspiring castle ruin we have ever visited.
+Further on towards the end of the world you’ll find the rather impressive remains of Castle Sinclair Girnigoe.
+Seriously, if you are a Game of Thrones fan you do NOT want to miss this!
+It is definitely the most awe-inspiring castle ruin we have ever visited.

 A short walk from the car park will bring you past some more stunning cliff faces, full of amazing photo opps.
 Keep pressing on and you will see the tallest part of the castle come into view.
 Read the signs as you walk along and you will see the incredible history behind this castle, and understand just how impressive it was in its day.

 Perched on the edge of a cliff, with a drawbridge entrance and over 3 stories, this castle has an incredible vantage point and stunning views over the ocean.
 Can you imagine living back in those days and having that view every day of your life?!
 Also what did they think was on the other side of that vast blue landscape?
 Mind-boggling!